1.2 Our details are as follows:

 6.1 We may share your details with carefully selected third parties.
-These may include service providers, support services and organisations that help us to market our services and third parties instructed to enable us to fulfill our contractual obligations to you and/or our clients in the course of business.
+These may include service providers, support services, organisations and third parties instructed to enable us to fulfil our contractual obligations to you and/or our clients in the course of business.

 6.2 If we share your information with third parties they will process your information as either a data controller or as our data processor and this will depend on the purposes of our sharing your personal data.
 We will only share your personal data in compliance with the European Data Protection Legislation.

 6.3 We may disclose your information to third parties when: